telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 To upload an existing theme you have previously created:

-1. On the initial SASS Theme Builder pane, select **Import Theme**.
+1. On the initial Sass Theme Builder pane, select **Import Theme**.
 1. Upload the `variables.scss` file which contains your current modifications of the customized theme.
 As a result, the selected components and styling elements load.
 1. Start [customizing your theme](#customizing-existing-themes).